 Last week I saw a book called The Queen’s Secret by Charles Templeton.
 Curious to see if it was by the late Canadian journalist of that name, I pulled it off the shelf.
-Yes and even better, due to my being in a Royal mood with the expected arrival of HRH Baby, the plot hinges on the line of succession to the throne.
+Yes, and even better, due to my being in a Royal mood with the expected arrival of HRH Baby, the plot hinges on the line of succession to the throne.

 Those problems include the political and religious aspects of marital choice for Royals, especially those who are heir presumptive or apparent, and the intrusion of media attention into the private lives of Royals and the governance of the country.

-We had not yet reached the apex of attention, and tragedy, was reached.
-A 1987 review of Templeton’s novel considered the plot outdated. “[T]he glory days of royalty are clearly waning,” the reviewer said, calling stories about mésalliances of Royals “quaint and archaic to a generation weaned on People magazine and prime-time soap operas.
-The British nobility itself is now in decline…” Little did the reviewer know in 1987 that the Royal soap opera had barely begun.
+We had not yet reached the apex of attention, and tragedy.
+But we did not know that then, of course.
+A 1987 review of Templeton’s novel considered the plot outdated. “[T]he glory days of royalty are clearly waning,” the reviewer said.
+He called stories about mésalliances of Royals “quaint and archaic to a generation weaned on People magazine and prime-time soap operas.
+The British nobility itself is now in decline…” Little did the reviewer know, in 1987, that the Royal soap opera had barely begun.